Blargian/TheCompleteReactDevCourse/README.md

 - beforeEachMethod in Jest

 This section was a little tough.
 I can really see the value of testing though, especially as an app gets bigger and the state gets more complex.
 This was a good introduction to testing with Jest.

+## Section 13 - Deploying Apps

+### What did I learn?

+- How to setup SSH with Git
+    - To check: ls -a ~/..ssh in gitbash
+    - ssh-keygen -t rsa -b 4096 -C "email address here"
+    - follow the steps to set it up
+    - eval "$(ssh-agent -s)" to check if agent is running or to launch if not
+    - ssh-add ~/.ssh/id_rsa
+    - For windows run "clip < ~/.ssh/id_rsa.pub" to copy to the clipboard
+    - Add it on github profile
+    - To check it run "ssh -T git@github.com"
+- Setting up Webpack for production
+    - setup production vs dev
+    - dev tool type changes depending on prod or dev
+        - generates a separate source map 'bundle.map.js'
+- Creating separate CSS files (breaking them out from the bundle.js file)
+    - extract text webpack plugin (deprecated)
+- Setting up a production express server
+- Getting set up with Heroku
+    - Install Heroku
+    - Use Heroku create (gives you a url and git url)
+    - Setup server to dynamically use port
+    - Setup webpack with Heroku
+    - Heroku-postbuild in package.json
+- dev dependencies vs production

+From here I am going to setup a new repository specifically for the expensify-app for setting up with Heroku.
+Currently I can't deploy on Heroku because the expensify-app is a folder within this Git repository.